graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2023-12/2023-12-01-fp8-training-and-llms-for-chips.md

 toc_icon: "book"
 ---

-The last month saw developments in the space of efficient transformer models, as well as some innovative applications of ML, from chip design to materials discovery.
+The last month saw impressive developments in the space of efficient transformers and applied ML, from chip design to materials discovery.

-Researchers at Microsoft showed that FP8 could be used in more parts of LLM training that had previously been demonstrated, and work from ETH Zurich suggested a new, simplified way of designing transformer-like models.
+Researchers at Microsoft showed that FP8 could be used in parts of the LLM training process that until now had been kept in higher-precision, and work from ETH Zurich suggested a simplified way of designing transformer-like models.

 In terms of applications, Nvidia have trained up an impressive model to assist their engineers on chip design.
 This is a neat feedback loop: their chip-design has been making LLMs better for years, and now their LLMs are making chip-design better.
-DeepMind also have impressive results showing that GNNs can be used in the discovery of new inorganic crystals—a key building block of many modern technologies.
+DeepMind also have impressive results showing that GNNs can be used in the discovery of new inorganic crystals — a key building block of many modern technologies.

 Here's a summary of some of our favourite papers over the last month: